danielplohmann/danielplohmann.github.io/_posts/2020-07-10-kf-sandbox-necromancy.md

-# Sandbox Necromancy?
+### Sandbox Necromancy?

 I've chosen the title "Sandbox Necromancy" to describe the following analysis workflow pattern:
-Given a previous (automated) dynamic analysis and corresponding recordings (sandbox run, PCAP, memory dumps, ...), a malware analyst wants to recreate a specific situation that existed during this dynamic analysis in order to do additional research, e.g. access volatile data.
+*Given a previous (automated) dynamic analysis and corresponding recordings (sandbox run, PCAP, memory dumps, ...), a malware analyst wants to recreate a specific situation that existed during this dynamic analysis in order to do additional research, e.g. access volatile data.*

 Over the years I have encountered several variations of this pattern, typically when writing malware traffic/configuration decryptors or unpacking samples.

-Sandbox Necromancy may become necessary in cases where the _world changed_ since the recordings, for example because the respective C&C server has disappeared or our IP address was blocked or is generally geofenced and we still want to continue to investigate.
+Sandbox Necromancy may become necessary in cases where the _world changed_ since the recordings, for example because the respective C&C server has disappeared or our IP address was blocked or it is generally geofenced and we still want to continue to investigate.
-It can also be required when there is no VM snapshot from a previous investigation available and we have to recreate a situation from whatever data we have still available.
+It can also be required when there is no VM snapshot from a previous investigation available and we have to recreate a identical runtime situation from whatever data we have still available.

 In some cases it also allows us to repeat specific analysis steps decoupled from external dependencies, potentially speeding up the analysis itself.

-<iframe src="https://giphy.com/embed/LBrxm7ARM6c0w" width="480" height="233" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/mrw-hours-professor-LBrxm7ARM6c0w">via GIPHY</a></p>
+<iframe src="https://giphy.com/embed/LBrxm7ARM6c0w" width="480" height="233" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>
+<a href="https://giphy.com/gifs/mrw-hours-professor-LBrxm7ARM6c0w">via GIPHY</a>

 I'll now explain how this applies to the concrete case.

-# A wild DADSTACHE appears
+### A wild DADSTACHE appears

 Please spend a couple minutes reviewing the following [ANY.RUN capture][anyrun_sample].